We do NOT have

 1½ hour lesson = £37

 2 hour lesson = £48

-(Book and pay in advance for 10 of any of the
+(Block book and pay for 10 of any of the

-above lessons and get an 11th lesson FREE!)
+above lessons to get an 11th lesson FREE!)

 Use of car for test (at Scarborough) including pre test lesson = £60